mlefree/dockers/Nuxeo-10-10-OOTB/README.md

-# Nuxeo demo Out Of The Box (all inclusive)
+# Nuxeo demo Out Of The Box

-> Add DAM features, contents, Annotation, IMAP features, and a [node example app](https://github.com/mlefree/nuxeo-node-example)
+> simple nuxeo

 ### Demo requirements